Recitals and sequins, life skills and friendly competition.

 Meet the Owner

-In 2018, the Akin family welcomed Sarah Marquis as studio owner.
+In 2018, the Akin family welcomed Sarah Marquis-Smith as studio owner.
 A longtime member of the Melody Lane family, Sarah began dancing at the age of two.
 She grew up at Melody Lane, taking classes five days a week in genres like ballet, tap, jazz, and contemporary.
 By the time she was in high school, Sarah taught the Dance Explorers class and came to love educating students to become contributing members to the community, later attending the University of Idaho to earn her Bachelor of Science in Dance.

 She returned in 2015 to teach full time and later acquired the studio to uphold the community-minded dance, acting, and music instruction Melody Lane is known for.
 What she loves most about teaching students is welcoming everyone into a performing arts community and investing in a child’s future through family-oriented, quality instruction that invests in a child as a whole person.
 Since Sarah had a longtime goal of owning a studio, working as artistic director and studio owner of Melody Lane is a dream job.

-Sarah Marquis
+Sarah Marquis-Smith

 Meet our instructors